 Swimsuit (optional) – For the hot springs near Aguas Calientes, just below Machu Picchu, where you can enjoy a well-deserved dip

-Small Umbrella (optional) – a small, foldable umbrellacan be really useful if you encounter a light drizzle.
+Small umbrella (optional) can be really useful if you encounter a light drizzle.
 You may want to avoid putting on your full waterproof kit, so an umbrella is a helpful precursor.

-Insect Repellent – a general insect repellent is necessary to ward off irritating flies and mosquitoes.
+Insect repellent is necessary to ward off irritating flies and mosquitoes.
 Reliable brands with a Deet content of at least 90% are best.
 Although Cusco is considered a low-risk malaria area, it is better to be safe than sorry.

 Wet Wipes – Perfect for a quick wipe down after a long day’s exercise, and helpful to freshen up.
 Also bring hand-sanitizer to clean your hands before meals.

-Pee Bottle – Many women find a pee bottle invaluable on the trek, but men can of course also bring one along for convenience.
+Pee funnel (optional) – Many women find a pee bottle invaluable on the trek, but men can of course also bring one along for convenience.
 Look at the option by Freshette.

 General Medication – Bring along a Paracetamol based pain killer to ward off early headaches due to altitude sickness.
 Your guide should also bring along a first aid kit.